junxit/us-congress-bills-110/metadata.md

 - 2007-03-06 — Introduced in Senate
 - 2007-03-06 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR 3/7/2007 S2722-2723)
+- 2007-03-15 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2007-03-15 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment and with a preamble.
+Without written report.
+- 2007-03-15 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment and with a preamble.
+Without written report.
+- 2007-03-15 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S3228-3229; text as passed Senate: CR S3228-3229)
+- 2007-03-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 80.
+- 2007-03-15 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S3228-3229; text as passed Senate: CR S3228-3229)